Shaheer Sheikh’s Brother Raies Sheikh Gets Married; Shaheer & Vin Rana Share Pictures!

 Shaheer Sheikh’s Brother Raies Sheikh Ties The Knot

-Shaheer captioned a picture of his brother and the bride, "Shaadi Mubarak mere bhai.. 😊🤗" Raies looked dapper in a black-coloured suit, while his bride looked gorgeous in a pink-coloured attire.
+Shaheer captioned a picture of his brother and the bride, and wrote, "Shaadi Mubarak mere bhai.. 😊🤗" Raies looked dapper in a black-coloured suit, while his bride looked gorgeous in a pink-coloured attire.
 Kushal Tandon, Rashami Desai, Pooja Banerjee and other actors congratulated the couple.

 Raies Sheikh & Shazia Ahmed Wedding Picture